sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 When the backend requests a check that includes a [`proxy_entity_name`][14], the agent includes the provided entity information in the observation data in events in place of the agent entity data.
 See the [entity reference][3] and [Monitor external resources][33] for more information about monitoring proxy entities.

-## Create monitoring events using the agent API
+## Create observability events using the agent API

 The Sensu agent API allows external sources to send monitoring data to Sensu without requiring the external sources to know anything about Sensu's internal implementation.
 The agent API listens on the address and port specified by the [API configuration flags][18].